swierckx/oss2018/content/tracks/Threat-Model/working-sessions/TM-open.md

 ## WHY

 Create awareness with the threat model track participants on how the summit works.
+Explain how the OWASP TM project and community work and handle changes.

 ## What

-1. Explenation of the way of working for threat modeling
+1. Explenation of the way of working for the threat modeling track and project
 2. Introduction of the working sessions
 3. Open floor for last minute sessions
 4. Call to action